pinecone-io/pinecone-evals/README.md

 Experimental Python client for Pinecone Evaluation API
 > **⚠️ Beta Warning**
-> This library is currently in beta.
+> The API & SDK are in Early Access.
 APIs may change and stability is not guaranteed.
 Use in production environments at your own risk.

 ## Overview

-The Pinecone Evals library allows you to evaluate and compare different search configurations using standardized metrics.
+The Pinecone Evals sdk allows you to evaluate and compare different search configurations using standardized metrics.
 It provides a simple, intuitive interface for:

 - Creating search profiles with different configurations
 - Evaluating those profiles with test queries
 - Comparing performance metrics to identify optimal settings

-The library calculates the following metrics:
+The sdk calculates the following metrics:

 - **NDCG (Normalized Discounted Cumulative Gain)**: Measures ranking quality
 - **MAP (Mean Average Precision)**: Evaluates precision at different recall levels